UPPMAX/programming_formalisms/docs/sessions/version_control/README.md

 This problem is solved better when using an [integrated development environment](../ide/README.md) or when using the version control system locally.

+Let's say we accept that this problem exists.
+How do we reduce the problem of this?

+???- question "Answer"

+    By committing often.

+    The manta goes:

+    > Commit early, commit often

 ## References